 Child support: Money paid from one parent to the other for benefit of dependent or minor child(ren).
+Legal guardians can receive court-ordered child support from the parents.

 Circuit Court clerk: Elected official in whose office papers are filed, case number is assigned, and case files are maintained.
 The clerk's office usually is located in the county courthouse.